cirosantilli/git-tutorial/index.md

 ---
 title: Git version control tutorial
+layout: default
 ---

+The current focus on Linux + [git](http://git-scm.com/) + [github][], you can use any OS (Windows or OSX), and there are many alternatives to [github], such as [bitbucket] or [gitorious].

+Contributions are very welcome.
 BSD 3-clause license.

-Contributions are very welcome.

-The current focus on Linux + [git](http://git-scm.com/) + [github][], you can use any OS (Windows or OSX), and there are many alternatives to [github], such as [bitbucket] or [gitorious].
+<ol data-toc></ol>

 #souces